 Once you’ve done this, you’re well on your way towards making that script rock!

 There are a few other issues with dealing with coverage that we all stumble over.
 What if you just can’t think of a good solution to a story problem?
-Well, don’t forget that CI is just a call or an e-mail away.
+Well, don’t forget that CI is just an e-mail away.
 We are happy to forward your follow-up questions to the reader at no additional charge (follow-ups are free as long as they take the reader ten minutes or less.)
 Writers frequently bounce ideas off us for feedback.
 We love that!

 And if you’re really stuck, or just want to have a long chat about different directions you can go or anything else related to the script, you can set up a phone conference with us.
 Just contact us and we’ll make it happen.